dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/RestoreDatabase.md

 database owner can grant access to other users.

 ## Examples
+This section includes two examples, both of which perform a pre-restore validation of the backup.

+Stop using your database before restoring, and keep in mind that restoring a database may take several minutes, depending on the size of your database.
+{: .noteIcon}

+### Example 1: Successful Restoration
 The following example first queries the system backup table to find the ID of the backup from which we want to restore, and then initiates the restoration.

-Stop using your database before backing up, and keep in mind that restoring a database may take several minutes, depending on the size of your database.
-{: .noteIcon}

     splice> SELECT * FROM SYS.SYSBACKUP;